SinghRobinKumar/CorpScraper/README.md

 ## Installation

+**ChromeDriver Setup:**

-download the [chrome driver](https://chromedriver.chromium.org/downloads) to run the script with chrome. download the version same as the vesrion on your computer.
+Download the ChromeDriver to run the script with Chrome.
+Ensure that you download the version compatible with your Chrome browser.
+You can find the latest ChromeDriver releases [here](https://chromedriver.chromium.org/downloads).

+Extract the downloaded ChromeDriver archive.

-extract it and replace it with the present version in the project folder.
+Replace the existing version in the project folder with the one you just downloaded.

+**Selenium Installation:**

-install Selenium in the project using
+Install Selenium in the project by running the following command in your terminal or command prompt:
 ```bash
 pip install selenium
 ```

+**Note:**

+Make sure to keep the ChromeDriver version in sync with your Chrome browser for optimal compatibility.
+If you encounter any issues, refer to the official [Selenium documentation](https://www.selenium.dev/selenium/docs/api/py/index.html) for troubleshooting and additional information.

 ## Usage